 This post may contain affiliate links, which means at no extra cost to you I may make a small commission on products and services purchased through this blog.
 Thank you for supporting A Travellers Footsteps.

 Oahu is paradise.
 The number of beaches to visit, hikes to choose from and adventures to go on are endless.
 You can be sure that there will be no shortage of things do to on Oahu, the challenge, however, will be choosing what to do.
-This blog lists the Top 10 free things to do on Oahu.
+These are the Top 10 free things to do on Oahu.

 With white powdery sand, crystal clear blue waters and a stunning view of the twin islands of Na Mokulua offshore, Lanikai Beach is the most picturesque on the island.
 The only issue is that it can get really crowded, so try to go on a weekday.
 If it is really crowded, the beach next to it, Kailua beach is equally as beautiful.